+1-425-818-8991

 The Schnur Scale uses your BSA to decide how much tissue must be removed for the surgery to be considered medically necessary.
 The scale is essentially a chart that lists BSA values alongside the corresponding minimum grams of tissue that need to be removed from each breast.

-Schnur scale example - what is the schnur scale and what does it have to do with my bmi, bsa, and my ability to get a breast reduction covered by my insurance?
-Infographic simple-info-landscape-card
+Schnur Scale Example - what is the Schnur scale and what does it have to do with my BMI, BSA, and my ability to get a breast reduction covered by my insurance? infographic simple-info-landscape-card

 For instance, if your BSA is 2.00, the Schnur Scale indicates that at least 628 grams of tissue should be removed per breast.
 Falling above the 22nd percentile on the Schnur Scale means your surgery might be covered by insurance because it is considered medically necessary.
 Falling below that percentile often means the procedure is seen as cosmetic.